ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 A ConnectionError can inform the application that the other side has aborted
-the Connection; however, there is no guarantee that an abort will be signaled:
+the Connection; however, there is no guarantee that an Abort will indeed be signaled.

 ~~~
 Connection -> ConnectionError<>